vaib-dev/Courses/4-software-engineering/5-software-design.md

 5. Encourage the growth of the OO tools market.
 6. Support higher-level development concepts such as collaborations, frameworks, patterns and components.

 In conclusion, the goal of UML can be defined as a simple modeling mechanism to model all possible practical systems in today’s complex environment.
- ### Open Source UML Tools
-List of some open source UML tools which are available for free:
-1. Draw.io
+The above mentioned goals can be completely achieved if your conceptual model is of good quality.

+The conceptual model of UML can be completely understood after gaining the complete knowledge of UML building blocks and rules to connect the building blocks.
+The building blocks of UML can be defined as:

-1. AgroUML
+1. Things
-2. StarUML
+2. Relationships
-3. BOUML
+3. Diagrams
-4. EclipseUML
 ### 1. Things
 Things are the most important building blocks of UML.
 Things can be: